Stabilizing the Splits through Minimax Decision Trees: Numerical experiments and applications

 \subsection{Image denoising with ensembles}

-Another notable experiment involves applying decision trees to denoise noisy images \citep{luo2024efficient}.
+Another notable experiment involves applying decision trees to denoise images \citep{luo2024efficient}.
 We apply the different tree variants to predict pixel values based on their locations, effectively treating this as a regression problem.
-The experiments shown in Figures \ref{fig:Astr_forest} and \ref{fig:Astr_singletree} compare decision tree and random forest regression methods for denoising the classic Astronaut \citep{van2014scikit} grayscale image, which has been preprocessed to 256 by 256.
+The experiments shown in Figures \ref{fig:Astr_forest} and \ref{fig:Astr_singletree} compare decision tree and random forest regression methods for denoising the classic Astronaut \citep{van2014scikit} grayscale image, which has been preprocessed to a $256\times256$ image.

 The goal is to recover a clean grayscale image $f:[0,1]^{2} \to [0,1]$ from noisy observations $Y=f(\bX)+\varepsilon$ at pixel centers $\bX=(X_{1},X_{2})$ laid out on a $256\times256$ grid (equipped with the uniform distribution).
 We normalize intensities to $[0,1]$ and add i.i.d.\ Gaussian noise $\varepsilon\lawis\mathcal{N}(0,\,0.1^{2})$.
 Each pixel becomes one regression sample, and we fit axis-aligned trees that approximate the unknown $f$ as a piecewise constant function on a dyadic partition, which is precisely the regime covered by our analysis of axis-aligned trees and their ensembles.